Wiri: Transport

+Notable places

 Auckland Region Women's Corrections Facility (ARWCF) is located in Wiri.
 ARWCF is the first purpose-built women's prison in New Zealand to accommodate a growing number of female prisoners and services in the upper North Island.
 The facility can accommodate 286 prisoners and employs 167 staff.

 The adjacent Auckland South Corrections Facility is a high security men's prison which opened in 2015.
 It is operated by Serco New Zealand under a Public Private Partnership with the Department of Corrections. at 20 Hautu Drive, Wiri.